act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Passed Example 7

-The purpose of the helvetica letters is to show what the font looks like.
-The actual words are irrelevant and could be replaced with any other sentence that includes all letters of the alphabat.
-Because of that, the rule is passed, despite the text not meeting the 4.5:1 color contrast requirement.
+The purpose of the Helvetica letters is to show what the font looks like.
+The actual words are irrelevant and could be replaced with any other sentence that includes all letters of the alphabet.
+Because of that, the rule passes, despite the text not meeting the 4.5:1 color contrast requirement.

 **Note**: Because this is non-text content, [success criterion 1.4.11 Non-text Contrast] requires font example to have a color contrast of 3:1.